 Marketing funnels in B2B markets

-- In a successful marketing funnel, strategy and planning are crucial.
+- In a successful demand generation funnel, strategy and planning are crucial.
 Know your audience, their challenges and the messages that will appeal to them before you do anything else.

 - When running ads cost per click is usually much greater in B2B.
 Include organic channels (SEO/Social) to increase awareness and to build an audience and reduce your cost per lead.